Unknown values in the table of knots: Definitions

 \subsection{Crosscap Number (non-orientable 3--genus)}

 The crosscap number of a knot $K$ is the minimum value of $n$ so that $K$ bounds a surface homeomorphic to $\#_nP^2 - B^2$ in $S^3$.
 This is also called the {\it non-orientable genus} of a knot.
-Hirasawa and Teragaito~\cite{ht} have described an algorithm for computing the crosscap number of a 2--bridge knot.
+Hirasawa and Teragaito~\cite{ht} have described an algorithm for computing the crosscap number of a 2--bridge knot. {\bf Update July, 2011:} Burton and Ozlen~\cite{bo} have used normal surfaces to find nonorientable surfaces of low genus for prime knots of 12 or fewer crossings, providing new upper bounds for 778 of these knots.
+In particular, they resolved the crosscap number of the knot $8_{20}$. {\bf Update June, 2014:} Adams and Kindred~\ref{adamskindred} have completed the determinations of crosscap numbers for 9 crossing knots.